awsdocs/amazon-rds-user-guide/doc_source/CHAP_Storage.md

 + If you're using storage autoscaling, the same ratios between IOPS and maximum storage threshold \(in GiB\) also apply\.

   For more information on storage autoscaling, see [Managing capacity automatically with Amazon RDS storage autoscaling](USER_PIOPS.StorageTypes.md#USER_PIOPS.Autoscaling)\.
++ When you modify an EBS volume, it goes through a sequence of states\.
+While the volume is in the `optimizing` state, your volume performance is in between the source and target configuration specifications\.
+Transitional volume performance will be no less than the source volume performance\.
+For more information on volume modifications, see [Monitor the progress of volume modifications](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/monitoring-volume-modification.html) in the *Amazon EC2 User Guide*\.

 ## Provisioned IOPS SSD storage<a name="USER_PIOPS"></a>